Opera seen a Facebook fit but no "For Sale" sign

-Opera's Internet browser optimizes surfing on mobiles, which can be a slow and painful experience especially on more basic phones, and is especially popular in emerging markets.
+Opera's Internet browser optimises surfing on mobiles, which can be a slow and painful experience especially on more basic phones, and is especially popular in emerging markets.

-Bankers said the company had long been up for sale informally but they ruled out rival interest from the likes of Google and Yahoo in the short term.
+Bankers said the company had long been up for sale informally but they ruled out rival interest from the likes of Google (GOOG.O) and Yahoo (YHOO.O) in the short term.

 "The company has been available for a long time.
 Informally it is for sale," one of the bankers said.
 "And Facebook wants to buy its way into the emerging markets."